 - This post contains affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links

 Interlagos was built in 1940, but didn’t begin hosting a regular round of the F1 world championship until 1973.
-The circuit is located in the Sao Paolo suburb of Interlagos, which literally translates in Portugese as ‘between the lakes’.
-Even though the circuit was renamed Autodromo José Carlos Pace in honor of Carlos Pace, a Sao Paolo local who won his only F1 race at the circuit in 1975 but died tragically in a light air crash in 1977, many still refer to it as Interlagos.
+The circuit is located in the Sao Paulo suburb of Interlagos, which literally translates in Portugese as ‘between the lakes’.
+Even though the circuit was renamed Autodromo José Carlos Pace in honor of Carlos Pace, a Sao Paulo local who won his only F1 race at the circuit in 1975 but died tragically in a light air crash in 1977, many still refer to it as Interlagos.

 By the end of the 1970s, the original 7.96km Interlagos layout (with its bumpy track surface and insufficient safety barriers) was removed from the F1 calendar on safety grounds.
 Formula 1 found a new Brazilian home at the Jacarepaguá circuit in Rio de Janeiro, which held ten races between 1978-1989.
 After a significant renovation program, F1 returned to a safer, shorter (4.309km) Interlagos circuit in 1990.
 It has remained a constant calendar presence since then, holding some memorable and historic races, many rain affected.

 - Michael Schumacher is the most successful driver at Interlagos, having won four times.
-Sebastian Vettel could equal his win tally here in 2020.

 - Ferrari are the most successful team at the Interlagos track, winning nine times in total.